YingruWuGit/bisulfite/README.md

 set filename and path in line 133.

 output is named as "_res.csv" file.
-And tow pics.
+And two pics.